 By amplifying their social media efforts, Emerson Salon was able to get more than 13,000 Twitter followers and 1,780 likes on Facebook.
 The salon shared posts from their blog using Facebook and Twitter, which helped drive traffic to their website.

 Also, they kept their customers engaged by asking for feedback and offering discounts while actively replying to messages on their social media accounts.
 75% of the salon’s clients come from the Internet.

 7. Identify and engage with influencers.

-According to Augure, 75% of marketers consider influencer engagement effective for generating leads.
-76% believe it’s effective for building loyalty.
+According to an Augure report, 75% of marketers use influencers to generate leads.
+76% of marketers believe influencer marketing is effective for building loyalty.

 Advertising your brand through influencers is one of the best word-of-mouth marketing tactics.
 This technique works because you’re reaching out to your audience through people who already have an influence on their purchase decisions.

 Influencers could be anyone from bloggers and social media stars to industry leads and existing customers.
 You don’t necessarily have to stick to your own community when choosing influencers.
 Look for names that have a huge social media following and engagement rate.

 It’s best to pick influencers who are relevant, popular, engaged, and authentic for good word-of-mouth marketing tactics.